nedwors/hopper/README.md

 // Deleted test
 ```
-A couple of points:
-- When a database is deleted, you will be moved back to your default database.
+When a database is deleted, you will be moved back to your default database.
-- Hopper is not able to delete your default database.
-Nor is it able to create it.

 ### Configuration
 ### Default Git Branch